vibraphone/vtk-book/VTKBook/05Chapter5.md

 ### Process IDs

 In a distributed-memory dataset, it is sometimes necessary for the same cell (or point) to be present on multiple processes (a.k.a. ranks).
 When the same data is present in multiple places, a common strategy for communicating changes to it is to assign a single process to be the "owner" of that cell (or point).
 All other processes will communicate with that process in regard to that cell (or point).
 A process ID array maps a process ID (rank) to each cell (or point).
 Negative values (if the array is signed) indicate that the cell (or point) is not shared with other processes.
 Note that process IDs are information provided as an alternative to ghost arrays, which imply but do not explicitly store the process ID for shared data.

-### Edge Flags

-When a nonlinear surface is subdivided into multiple triangles or quadrilaterals for rendering, cells can be marked with an edge flag indicating which edges bound the original curved cell and which edges are simply artifacts of the subdivision that approximates the surface.
-These are used by renderers to show the original cell edges by coloring fragments only near marked edges of triangles rather than all triangle edges.

 ### Rational Weights